ibm-cloud-docs/cis/ts-err-error-origin-address.md

 1. Configure the origin with a publicly routable IP address or hostname.
 1. Ensure that the origin is reachable from the internet.
-1. Allow required traffic from CIS/Cloudflare IP ranges.
+1. Allow required traffic from CIS IP ranges.
 1. Verify that firewalls, security groups, and network ACLs allow CIS health checks.
 1. For VPC or Kubernetes workloads, access the application through a public ingress endpoint or public load balancer.